matterxleben/Finding-Nemo/README.md

-## Finding Nemo - MSE 546: Advanced Machine Learning, Term Project
+## Finding Nemo - Multi-Label Deep Sea Image Classification
-Identifying and discovering new animals in ocean imagery data, utilizing machine learning and deep learning.
+In this project, we tested various machine learning and deep learning algorithms to classify marine animal species in deep-sea images, requiring fine-tuning CNNs such as ResNet, DenseNet, EfficientNet, etc. This program was created for the course "MSE 546: Advanced Machine Learning" term-long project.
 Based on the Kaggle competition: https://www.kaggle.com/competitions/fathomnet-out-of-sample-detection

 ### The full report and results of this project can be seen at:
 https://docs.google.com/presentation/d/1VZVHRA__KtrJDhEmUTf-QkEKO1lc2-MAntAnwPunsb8/edit?usp=sharing